 In The Art-House Sci-Fi Film 'High Life,' No Aliens — Just Alienation

-The spaceship hurtling away from Earth is staffed with men and women sprung from Death Row to aid in a mysterious science experiment.
+The spaceship hurtling away from Earth is staffed with men and women sprung from death row to aid in a mysterious science experiment.
 The once-condemned crew believe they've been given a chance to redeem themselves and do one final good deed for humanity.
 Only later, as their signals to Earth begin to go unanswered and their true mission comes into focus, do they realize they have in fact been condemned twice.

 High Life is strange and wondrous, less a traditional sci-fi film than it is a seductive journey into the long, black night of death.
-For many Americans it will also be a wormhole into the work of French director Claire Denis, who's been active in cinephile circles for three decades but has never before helmed a movie in English.
+For many Americans it will also be a wormhole into the work of French director Claire Denis, who's been active in cinephile circles for three decades but has never before helmed a movie entirely in English.
 Of course, having the hipness cred of A24 and Robert Pattinson providing the rocket fuel doesn't hurt.

 A prologue that wouldn't be out of place in a Tarkovsky film shows Pattinson's human guinea pig Monte in the aftermath of something horrible, wandering alone on the deck of this rocket to nowhere, with only a mysterious baby keeping him company.
 It's a great hook — what the hell happened here? — shot at Denis' familiar meandering pace, proving that even lightspeed won't rush her story.
 It's also a mission statement.
 As he hurtles toward oblivion, Monte's acts of paternal care exist in a kind of vacuum.
 Maybe life and love are possible within a universe of infinite cruelty, and it's up to the individual to determine their worth.